-Last year, over 400 families and more than 1,000 children received services.
-The event takes place annually on the first Wednesday of August at Miguel Juarez Middle School (201 N. Butrick, Waukegan, IL 60085).
+Every year, over 400 families and more than 1,000 children receive services.
+The event takes place annually on the first Wednesday of August at Miguel Juarez Middle School (201 N. Butrick, Waukegan, IL60085).

-Please join us on Wednesday, August 1, 2012 for the 20th Annual Kids 1st Health Fair.
-We can't do it without you!
-You make all the difference in our ability to realize the mission of Kids 1st – ensuring the well-being of children in Lake County.
-Register to volunteer
+Our volunteers make all the difference in our ability to realize the mission of Kids 1st – ensuring the well-being of children in Lake County.

 YWCA Empowerment Day for Girls

 A hands-on, educational event where over 100 middle school girls from the North Chicago, Waukegan, and Zion-Benton School Districts participate in a one-day conference that exposes them to Science, Technology, Engineering, and Mathematics (STEM).

 This event is a partnership with Rosalind Franklin University of Medicine and Science, the YWCA of Lake County, and the Lake County Regional Office of Education.